-The thing that you’ve mentioned a couple of times already is the gap, you talk about the gap, we hear about that from stroke survivors a lot, one of the biggest gaps that I’m trying to feel is the one where, you have a stroke, you go to hospital, you get patched up, and then you go home, that is a massive gap, because every bit of information that’s necessary is missing because we’ve never been here before.
+The thing that you’ve mentioned a couple of times already is the gap, you talk about the gap, we hear about that from stroke survivors a lot, one of the biggest gaps that I’m trying to feel is the one where you have a stroke, you go to the hospital, you get patched up, and then you go home, that is a massive gap, because every bit of information that’s necessary is missing because we’ve never been here before.

 Bill Gasiamis 7:09

 We don’t know what to ask, we don’t know how to solve problems.
 And there seem to be so many of them, that we don’t know where to start.
 And this is what the podcast does, it kind of fills in a few of those knowledge gaps.
 And what I try and do is paint a picture for people listening to the stories that stroke survivors share that there’s a terrible situation that makes them end up in the hospital, then there’s a difficult time at home.

 Bill Gasiamis 7:42

 And then over time, there’s some form of turnaround and some kind of a recovery.
 And then there’s some kind of return to not normal, but return to life.
 And it follows that path.
 And it’s a very common theme.
 You see it for most people that the timeline is very different for everybody.
 There isn’t a specific I can’t say to everybody you’ve had a stroke that six weeks, or, you know, that’s nine months or it’s not like a knee injury or some other type of injury, like a muscle injury.